Claudette Colbert: Middle years, 1945–1961

-In 1945, Colbert ended her association with Paramount and continued to freelance in such films as Guest Wife (1945) with Don Ameche.
+In 1945, Colbert ended her association with Paramount and continued to freelance in such films as Sam Wood's Guest Wife (1945) with Don Ameche.
+The film earned a Best Music Oscar nomination.
 She starred opposite John Wayne in RKO's Without Reservations (1946), which grossed $3 million in the U.S. While working on it, director Mervyn LeRoy described Colbert as an "interesting" lady to work with, recalling her habit of not watching where she was going and constantly bumping into things.

+That year, Tomorrow Is Forever was one of the best dramatic performances of her film career, and it was her second husband's favorite.

-Praised for her sense of style and fashion, Colbert ensured throughout her career that she was impeccably groomed and costumed.
-For the melodrama Tomorrow Is Forever (1946), Jean Louis was hired to create 18 changes of wardrobe for her.
-Tomorrow is Forever and The Secret Heart (also 1946) were also substantial commercial successes, and Colbert's popularity during 1947 led her to place 9th in Quigley's "Top Ten Money-Making Stars Poll".
+For a psychological drama The Secret Heart (1946), her co-star June Allyson later wrote, Colbert "gave me the moral support and acting tips that made a world of difference."
+These two films were also substantial commercial successes, and Colbert's popularity during 1947 led her to place 9th in Quigley's "Top Ten Money-Making Stars Poll".
+One critic praised her at the time for "her consistently excellent playing in mediocre pictures".

-She achieved great success opposite Fred MacMurray in the comedy The Egg and I (1947), which was the year's second-highest grossing picture, and later acknowledged as the 12th-most profitable American film of the 1940s.
-The suspense film Sleep, My Love (1948) with Robert Cummings was a modest commercial success.
+She achieved great success opposite MacMurray in the comedy The Egg and I (1947), which was the year's second-highest grossing picture, and later acknowledged as the 12th-most profitable American film of the 1940s.

+Next came Douglas Sirk's suspense film Sleep, My Love (1948, with Robert Cummings), produced by Mary Pickford.
 By 1949, she still ranked as the 22nd-highest box-office star.

-The romantic comedy Bride for Sale (1949), wherein Colbert played part of a love triangle that included George Brent and Robert Young, was well-reviewed.
-Her performance in the Pacific war film Three Came Home (1950) was also praised by critics.
+Colbert appeared with MacMurray for the seventh and final time in Family Honeymoon (1949), which was a commercial hit.
+Bride for Sale (1949), in which she played part of a love triangle that included Robert Young and George Brent, was well-reviewed and modestly successful.
+Three Came Home (1950) was also a successful Pacific war film, and brought her to win the Laurel Awards for Best Dramatic Performance (Female).
+For which, she was nominated for the Photoplay Award for Most Popular Female Star.

 However, the mystery melodrama The Secret Fury (1950), distributed by RKO Studios, received mixed reviews.
 During this period, Colbert was unable to work beyond 5 p.m. each day due to orders from her doctor.
 While Colbert still looked like a young woman, she found it difficult making the transition to playing more mature characters as she entered middle age.
 She said, "I'm a very good comedienne, but I was always fighting that image, too."

-In 1949, Colbert was asked to play the lead role in All About Eve, because the producer felt that she best represented the style he envisioned for the part.
-However, Colbert severely injured her back, forcing her to abandon the picture shortly before filming began.
-Bette Davis was cast, instead.
+Colbert severely injured her back, which cost her the lead role in All About Eve (1950), and a recurrence of the injury after that killed the other movie she was planning to direct.
 In later life, Colbert said, "I just never had the luck to play bitches."